andree182/podx3/README.md

 ==========

 This tool can be used to dump the commands used to configure the pod.
 You'll need python + pyusb for it.
+Just execute it and you should, ideally, start seeing decoded incoming stuff from the POD  (i.e. you need to turn knobs etc.).

-Read/write command format seem to be (almost) the same.
+Read/write command format seem to be (almost) the same, for the future reference - except for some direction flags/addresses.
+Some messages may be uni-directional though (to-be-researched).